 Our analysis determined that if the tool crib clerk replaced the present FCFS lending method with a Shortest Processing Time (SPT) method, then the average waiting time for craftsmen would decrease by almost 12%.
 This translated into less craftsmen wasting time waiting for their tools and that resulted in an increase in production with a corresponding increase in monthly profits of approximately 9% or about $3800 a month.

-One of the most frustrating situations that a business owner can encounter is not being able to accept an unexpected and substantial product order due to a lack of available manufacturing time.
+One of the truly frustrating situations that a small business owner can encounter is not being able to accept an unexpected and substantial product order due to a lack of available manufacturing time.
 Confronted with such a situation, a manufacturer has three realistic options:

 The first impulse is probably to try option 2.
 But more likely than not the logistics of rearranging the existing production schedule to fit in a big order that comes out of the blue would probably be a nightmare.
 The second impulse is probably option 1, arguably the path of least resistance, yet one that most business owners detest.
 Option 3, though, can lead to the following interesting possibilities investigated in the following description.

 Acme International Widget's (AIW) receives an unexpected order for 7,880 widgets (worth $860,000) from Van de Velde PLC (VdV), a Belgian widget distributor.
 The VdV order breaks down as follows:

 AIW's in-house widget production information is summarized in Table 1:

 Table 2 below reveals that the total in-house production times needed to fulfill the VdV order are 15,140 hrs. for stamping/polishing and 11,080 hrs. for painting/curing.
 Unfortunately, due to other commitments, AIW only has a total of 10,000 hours of stamping/polishing capacity available and a total of 5,000 hours of painting/curing capacity available to devote to the VdV order.